 NEARBY TOWNS WORTH A VISIT

 COLUMBUS, IN is a mecca of modern architecture.
-Everything from business buildings to homes you’ll find modern influences intersperced with old buildings making it a fascinating look at then and now.
-Guided tours are available or you can take a self guided tour.
+Everything from business buildings to homes you’ll find modern influences interspersed with old buildings making it a fascinating look at then and now.
+Guided tours are available or you can take a self-guided tour.

 For a special treat stop in a Zaharako’s, an old fashioned soda fountain shop.
 This delightful establishment is not just a soda shop though, it’s also a museum showcasing the history of soda fountains and mechanical music.

 NASHVILLE, IN: Nashville is a small, bitty town not too far from Bloomington, but it is packed with an exceptional amount of artisans and crafters.
 Stroll the streets and step into numerous galleries and shops, talk to the artist and start checking items off your holiday shopping list.